 What Coloured Contacts Can You Buy Now?

-There are now a wide range of coloured contact lenses available, below we list our most popular coloured contact lenses.
-Most of them are meant to be worn once and then disposed, others can be worn for 30 days before replacement.
+There is now a wide range of coloured contact lenses available, we list our most popular coloured contact lenses.
+Most of them are meant to be worn once and then disposed of, others can be worn for 30 days before replacement.
 Whichever style lens you choose, be sure to follow proper care procedures.

 - Air Optix colours – From the same manufacturer as the Freshlook Colorblends range, the primary difference is the lens material.
 By using a modern silicone hydrogel, six times as much oxygen is able to pass right through the lens, and into your eye.
 This helps keep them feeling healthy and fresh, reducing the likelihood of irritation or infection.
 It also allows these lenses to be worn for one month or up to 30 times over a longer period for occasional wear, as long as they are properly cleaned and handled.